-The most obvious financial incentive for going solar is to lower your electricity cost!
-When a solar system produces energy, you buy less energy from your utility company.
-And, while your utility bill may not be eliminated entirely, you pay less for the energy generated by your solar system than you pay for energy generated by the utility.
+The most obvious financial benefit of going solar is reducing your electricity costs.
+When your solar system generates electricity, you pay Braggawatt a low contracted price per kWh, which means you buy less energy from your utility company.
+And while you won’t eliminate your energy bill entirely, you will pay less for the energy generated by your solar panel system.

-The Solar Investment Tax Credit allows tax-paying businesses to deduct 30 percent of their installed solar system cost from their federal income taxes.
+The Solar Tax Credit allows tax-paying businesses to deduct 30 percent of their installed solar system cost from their federal income taxes.
 That means a dollar-for-dollar federal income tax reduction the year the system is installed and beyond.

 Learn more about the ITC